Selma2015/modernizer/README.md

-At May 2013, There are many Joomla extensions around implementing some sort of browser upgrade check, no one is doing it in the right way suggested by html5 experts reccomandations
+At May 2013, There are many Joomla extensions around implementing some sort of browser upgrade check, but no one is doing it in the right way suggested by html5 experts reccomandations

 You shuoud **not do browser detection** (browser are many, too many now in the mobile era to permit this check to scale well)